mrondin1/ADA_Course_Project/Project/README.md

 Add data from users table in prod database for embedding.
 Export result as CSV, then upload into 'data/users/'.

 Use this SQL to get the data to export.
+Manually change curly brackets to square, manually remove all quotation marks, handle in code later.

 ```
 SELECT